These steps can help guide you through the financial aid process. If you need any additional help, we’re here for you.

 Ask your school guidance counselor about other scholarship opportunities such as organizations, clubs, and/or foundations in your home town.
 Many provide scholarships to students from their local area.

 Federal Parent PLUS Loan

-The parent plus loan application is available to parents whose student plans to enroll in the North Central Michigan College (NCMC) dual-enrollment program.
+The parent plus loan application is available to parents of students who need additional funds to cover the cost of attendance not covered by Pell Grants and/or Student Loans.
 Through this government program, a parent or guardian can apply for a non-need-based, low-interest loan.
 These funds can be applied toward the student’s tuition, supplies, housing and other eligible school expenses.

-Parents must file a FAFSA form to participate in federal loan programs, as well as the NCMC Parent Loan Application process.
-Click the button below to visit NCMC’s Loan web page.
+Parents must file a FAFSA form to participate in federal loan programs.